 The mission of CCASS is to strengthen and support adaptation, risk management and resilience efforts at multiple scales by providing intellectual leadership, training, and engagement with a focus on solutions.
 Our vision is a more resilient world that incorporates science into sound management choices in the context of global change.

-With a broad array of existing programs and capacities, and a faculty that is widely recognized for its scientific excellence, CCASS at the University of Arizona (UA) provides a set of integrated adaptation services and tools that can support both science applications and further use-inspired research.
+The UA has a broad array of existing programs and capacities and a faculty that is widely recognized for its scientific excellence; CCASS provides a set of integrated adaptation services and tools that can support both science applications and further use-inspired research.
 The UA is uniquely positioned to provide support to decision makers in the public and private sectors as they work to connect rapidly evolving scientific understanding of a changing climate with management practices.

-Adaptation includes the capacity to change institutions, infrastructure, behaviors, and relationships to respond to both current and unknown future threats or increase resilience in the environment.
+Adaptation: Includes the capacity to change institutions, infrastructure, behaviors, and relationships to respond to both current and unknown future threats or increase resilience in the environment.
 It requires skills and expertise across the disciplines to effectively plan, build, learn, communicate, legislate, engineer, and organize for the myriad of human and environmental systems at risk.

 CCASS offers science-based, workable solutions and options by: